-For admission to the nursing program, the student must
+For admission to the ASN program, the student must:

-- 1. file a completed application with the application fee; - 2. submit completed Student Medical History Record form; - 3. be a high school graduate or equivalent (GED) and submit official transcripts; - 4. have official transcripts from all colleges attended submitted directly from the institution of attendance; - 5. earn a required score of 40 on the National League for Nursing Pre-Admission Exam or ACT score of 19 or SAT equivalent (A bachelor's or higher degree from an accredited university will exempt a student from the prenursing test requirement).
-If student is seeking acceptance into the LPN-RN advanced placement track, LPN must score at least 70 on the NLN ACE I exam, in lieu of other tests. - 6. have an overall GPA of at least 2.0 on 4.0 scale for all college work attempted (For additional information contact the office of Admission and Records at the School of Nursing, Montgomery campus.); - present evidence of current Alabama Licensed Practical Nurse licensure if the student is entering the LPN-ASN advanced placement track, as well as documentation showing one year of LPN work experience during the past three years unless graduation occurred within the past calendar year; and - 8. be able to achieve certain core performance standards required by the duties of the nursing profession.
+- submit a completed application and the University application fee (by May 30 for fall semester admission and October 1 for spring semester admission); - 2. be a high school graduate or equivalent (GED) and submit official transcripts (unless transferring at least 24 hours of college coursework); - have official transcripts from all colleges attended submitted directly from the institution of attendance; - 4. earn a required score of 40 on the National League for Nursing Pre-Admission Exam OR ACT score of 19 OR SAT score of 910 (A bachelor's or higher degree from an accredited university will exempt a student from the pre-nursing test requirement).
+If student is seeking acceptance into the LPN-RN advanced placement track, LPN must score at least 70 on the NLN ACE I exam, in lieu of other tests. - have an overall GPA of at least 2.5 on 4.0 scale for all college work attempted (For additional information contact the office of Admission and Records at the School of Nursing, Montgomery campus.); - 6. present evidence of current Alabama Licensed Practical Nurse licensure if the student is entering the LPN-ASN advanced placement track, as well as documentation showing one year of LPN work experience during the past three years unless graduation occurred within the past calendar year; and - 7. be able to achieve certain core performance standards required by the duties of the nursing profession.